An enhanced extriangulated subquotient: Elements of dg categories

 We thus have a closed monoidal structure on $\Hqe$ in the sense that there exists a natural bijection $\Hqe(\A\otimes^\mathbf{L}\B,\C)\cong \Hqe(\A,\rep_{\dg}(\B,\C))$ proved in \cite[Thm.~1.3]{Toe07}, see also \cite[Thm.~1.1]{CS15}.

 In the remainder, we recall the notion of the Drinfeld dg quotient and collect some basic properties.
-Passing to the cofibrant replacement is essential there too. \emph{In the rest, we assume that any dg category is {\rm additive} in the sense that its homotopy category is additive, but nothing is lost for our purpose.} Let now $\A$ be a dg category and $\N\sse\A$ a full dg subcategory (or just a class of objects in $\A$).
+The flatness of dg categories is essential there too. \emph{In the rest, we assume that any dg category is {\rm additive} in the sense that its homotopy category is additive, but nothing is lost for our purpose.} Let now $\A$ be a dg category and $\N\sse\A$ a full dg subcategory (or just a class of objects in $\A$).
 We say that a morphism $F\colon \A\to\C$ in $\Hqe$ \emph{annihilates $\N$} if the induced functor $H^0F$ vanishes on $H^0\N$.

 \begin{definition} For the given pair $(\A,\N)$, the \emph{dg quotient} $\A/\N$ is a dg category equipped with a morphism $Q\colon \A\to\A/\N$ in $\Hqe$ which is universal with respect to the property that annihilates $\N$.
 We often present such a situation by